-The Glory of Byzantine Mosaic Art
+Discovering the Magnificence of Byzantine Mosaic Art

 Is it the images depicted?
 Is it the way that the colors suit but contrast against each other?
 Is it the fact that this type of artwork was once considered taboo and banned (more on that below)?
 The answer is yours to decide and define but the one thing that people can agree on is that Byzantine Mosaics are rare and recognizable from the first glance.

 Before committing to Byzantine Mosaic artwork, it should be understood just what mosaic pieces are, where did the Byzantine Mosaic period originate and the type of pieces that can be found and also, where you can display such pieces in subtle or eye-catching ways.
 If you are not sure if you want to use Byzantine mosaic designs in your home, then there are other types that can be used in the same way to inspire and showcase part of your personality.